Washington state court blocks Albertsons special dividend

 The court extended a block put in place by a lower court, and said the block would remain in place until a further order of the court.

-(Reporting By Mike Scarcella in Washington, DC; writing by Peter Henderson; Editing by Leslie Adler)
+(Reporting By Mike Scarcella in Washington, D.C., and Rhea Binoy in Bengaluru; Writing by Peter Henderson; Editing by Leslie Adler)

 ((peter.henderson@thomsonreuters.com; 323 251 4827;))